AGCoL

 1. Go to the symap_5/data/seq directory.

-2. Make a subdirectory for your species, move ncbi_dataset.zip to it, and unzip it, e.g.
+2. Make a subdirectory for your species (see Project directory), move ncbi_dataset.zip to it, and unzip it, e.g.

 symap_5/data/seq> mkdir cabb